PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 What's going on?

-Um I was thinking about Mayor Adams and the statement he made regarding taking illegals into Gracie Mansion to I am all for it.
+I was thinking about Mayor Adams and the statement he made regarding taking illegals into Gracie Mansion.

 I think it's a great idea, generous offer.

-I'm just trying to get the square footage of Gracie Mansion and figure out how many square foot feet they can actually fit in there.
+I'm just trying to get the square footage of Gracie Mansion and figure out how many square feet they can actually fit in there.

-I I would take out the these it's very ornate.
+I would take out that.

 I mean, Gracie's mansion, I mean, it's like a palace.

-Um, and you know, just find as the maximum amount of square footage available so we can house as many illegal immigrants in Gracie Mansion with Eric Adams as possible.
+I'm sure that maybe the illegal immigrants, maybe in their spare time, would love to see portraits of past mayors in New York hanging on the wall and, you know, just find the maximum amount of square footage available so we can house as many illegal immigrants in Gracie Mansion with Eric Adams as possible.

-And by the way, I would imagine, you know, he only need you know, he doesn't have to put him in his bed.
+And by the way, I would imagine, you know, he only need, you know, he doesn't have to put him in his bed.

 I would give him the privacy of his own bed.

-I mean, this is a big place.
+I mean, it's a big place.

 Well, why would they let anybody walk around the streets of New York that we have no background check on?